stfmarkov/academind-node/README.md

-#Every assignment will be added to a new branch
+# Assignment 1 - The Basics
-###This is the branch for assignment 1 - The Basics
+### Every assignment will be added to a new branch